PyLadiesBerlin/python-beginners-workshop/manual/installation_party.md

 Run the installer.

 When asked about editor, choose Nano

 ![Nano](images/not_vim.png "Choose Nano")

 When asked about adjusting your Path environment choose the second option

 ![As cmd tool](images/screen2.png "As cmd tool")

-For other settings go with default.
+For other settings go with the default (preselected) values.

 ### Linux